-During the program, Cadets will be prepared for gainful, long-term employment.
-Career exploration is a key component of the program which will be accomplished through training in vocational or career centers, personal interest inventories, and skills awareness and orientation training.
+During the program, the Cadets will be prepared for gainful, long-term employment.
+Career exploration is a key component of the program, which will be accomplished through training in vocational or career centers, personal interest inventories, and skills awareness and orientation training.

 Since 1993, the Youth ChalleNGe Program has helped to transform the lives of almost 180,000 at-risk youth.
-These positive results have not only impacted the lives of graduates but also of their families and communities.
+These positive results have impacted not only the lives of graduates but also their families and communities.

-The program is among America’s most successful alternative education programs for high school dropouts and at-risk youth that don’t progress in traditional school settings.
+The program is among America’s most successful alternative education programs for people without a high school diploma and at-risk youth that don’t progress in traditional school settings.

 To be allowed into the Youth ChalleNGe Program, applicants need to be in the 16-18 age group at the time they enter the program.
-They must be high school dropouts or not progress in a traditional school setting.
+They cannot be high school graduates or not progress in a traditional school setting.

-They must be mentally and physically capable to participate in the Youth ChalleNGe Program and not use illegal drugs or substances.
+They must be mentally and physically capable of participating in the Youth ChalleNGe Program and not use illegal drugs or substances.